 It's probably safe to say that the Gap year packing list your child received did not include a medical checklist.
 There are many reasons to give your kids some medical supplies and medicines before they leave.
 First of all, many over-the-counter medications in the US are available by prescription only in Israel!

 Medical supplies are only available in pharmacies (not in supermarkets) and come in smaller amounts for more money.
 There are no 24/7 pharmacies.
 Prescription medication is cheaper in Israel than in the US because of government subsidies (but little is cheaper than the average co-payment).
-EMA Care is happy to give you in information you need to help save money and assure a healthier year!
+EMA Care is happy to give you the information you need to help save money and ensure a healthier year!

 The following gap year medical supplies checklist includes items that are available in Israel but are more expensive.
 We have included items for a first aid kit, basic medication, and prevention items.

 Happy Packing!General List